p10rahulm/your-static-website/README.md

 These [set of videos](https://www.youtube.com/watch?v=qtIqKaDlqXo&list=PLLAZ4kZ9dFpOnyRlyS-liKL5ReHDcj4G3) on Hugo are an excellent resource to start your understanding of Hugo.
 I found it took me a few hours to go through, but it saved me many more hours later.
 Do this when you get the time.
 After this attempt to go through the [Hugo docs](https://gohugo.io/getting-started/).
 This is a good reference, but i didn't find it to be a good read through.
 Both of these are required for templating, but hopefully we can make it through to creating a website without modifying the templates without use of these.

 We will attempt an understanding of what is Hugo through a few sub-sections.

 - What goes into building a website
 - How does a website work
-- What is a static website and when it is ok to build your website statically
+- What is a static website
-- What is a static website generator
+- What are Templates
-- What are the parts of a typical website
+- How does a static website generator work?
 - What is Hugo

 #### What goes into building a website